A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: RESULTS AND DISCUSSION

 \subsection{Single-lattice photonic crystal}

 In this section, we focus on the highly symmetric Type I pattern, for which 3D-CWT\cite{liang2011three,liang2012three} predicts non-radiative A and B modes ($\alpha_{\text{A,B}}=0$) and degenerate C and D modes ($\overline{\nu}_C=\overline{\nu}_D, \alpha_{C}=\alpha_{D}$).
 Figures~\ref{fig:SingLat_ffvar}(a) and \ref{fig:SingLat_tPhCvar}(a) show that, by construction of 3D-CWT, the photonic-crystal confinement factor $\Gamma_{\text{PhC}}$ is identical for all four modes, whereas the other methods resolve mode-dependent electric-field profiles and, consequently, mode-dependent values of $\Gamma_{\text{PhC}}$.
 As evident from the plots, 3D-CWT systematically underestimates $\Gamma_{\text{PhC}}$ when compared with the mode-specific confinement factors $\Gamma_{\text{PhC,A}}$ and $\Gamma_{\text{PhC,B}}$ obtained from the other methods.
-We preliminarily attribute this discrepancy to the substantially smaller confinement factors of the more weakly confined C and D modes, which effectively contribute to the joint value of $\Gamma_\text{PhC}$ within the 3D-CWT description.
-I-EIM agrees well with FEM in predicting $\Gamma_\text{PhC}$ for mode A, but shows significant deviations for mode B, as evidenced in the corresponding plots.
+Note that modes C and D exhibit even weaker confinement in the PhC layer (not shown here), making the CWT-based $\Gamma_\text{PhC}$ an adequate estimate of an average confinement factor for all four modes, rather than only for modes A and B. As evidenced in the corresponding plots, I-EIM agrees well with FEM in predicting $\Gamma_\text{PhC}$ for mode A, but yields significantly higher values for mode B.

 Next, we observe a good agreement between FEM and FMM with regard to the modal effective indices $n_\text{eff}$, as shown in Figs.~\ref{fig:SingLat_ffvar}(b) and \ref{fig:SingLat_tPhCvar}(b).
 3D-CWT exhibits good agreement with FEM and FMM in predicting $n_\text{eff,B}$, but shows reduced agreement for $n_\text{eff,A}$.
 By contrast, I-EIM yields close agreement with the rigorous methods for the effective index of mode A, but shows noticeable deviations for mode B. The consistent agreement between FMM and FEM suggests an overall higher accuracy of these approximation-free methods.
+Note that both the mode splitting $n_\text{eff,A}-n_\text{eff,B}$ and the difference $\Gamma_\text{PhC,A}-\Gamma_\text{PhC,B}$ vanish, as expected, as $ff$ or $t_\text{PhC}$ approaches zero.